chensunUofT/30-Day-LeetCoding-Challenge/Day8-876-Middle-of-the-Linked-List.md

 <https://leetcode.com/problems/middle-of-the-linked-list/>

 Use `fast` and `slow` pointers to move along the linked list with the speed of two nodes and one node per step.
-When the `fast` pointer reaches the end of the linked list, the `slow` pointer is approxiamately at the middle depending on whether the length of the linked list is odd or even.
+When the `fast` pointer reaches the end of the linked list, the `slow` pointer is approximately at the middle depending on whether the length of the linked list is odd or even.

 ```python
 # Definition for singly-linked list.